Corporate Political Contributions as Bad Faith

 This Article identifies several examples of political contributions — both real and hypothetical — that are ripe for challenge as bad faith because they are made for reasons other than advancing the corporation’s best interest.
 For example, a CEO acts in bad faith if she causes the corporation to make a contribution in support of her own political views or a friend who is running for office.
 However, in the absence of a “smoking gun,” it will be difficult for a plaintiff to prove that the contribution was made for personal reasons rather than to advance the interests of the corporation.

 To overcome the difficulty of proving motive, this Article offers a novel argument: essentially all corporate political contributions made by large, public corporations today constitute bad faith because they reflect management's conscious disregard for shareholders' political views.
 In our zero-sum, two-party political system, a board simply must know that a political contribution in support of a candidate from either major party will upset a substantial number (and perhaps a majority) of shareholders.
 What’s more, although the duty of loyalty typically demands that management consider the best interests of the corporation as a whole, not individual shareholders, a different rule should apply to political contributions.
-The policy rationales for vesting decisionmaking power in the board, rather than shareholders or courts, simply do not apply to political contributions.
+The policy rationales for vesting decision-making power in the board, rather than shareholders or courts, simply do not apply to political contributions.
 Political matters are outside of management's core competence and shareholders probably do not view management as a proxy for such matters.
 Further, political contributions differ greatly from most corporate spending, including charitable contributions.
-As a result, even if political contributions are not strictly ultra vires – i.e., beyond the corporate powers – they certainly verge on being ultra vires.
-When acting "in the vicinity of" ultra vires, the board's authority is at its lowest ebb; consulting the shareholders is necessary to shore up its authority, the board ought to consult the shareholders.
+As a result, even if political contributions are not strictly ultra vires — i.e., beyond the corporate powers — they certainly verge on being ultra vires.
+When acting "in the vicinity of" ultra vires, the board's authority is at its lowest ebb; to shore up its authority, the board ought to consult the shareholders.